-For channel management when position information is lost during normal operation, the current frequency channel use should be maintained until ordered to change by an addressed channel management message (addressed DSC command or addressed Message 22) or by manual input. ]
+. ]

 4.1.2 Normal default mode of multi-channel operation

-The normal default mode of operation should be two-channel receiving and four-channel transmitting, for shipborne [mobile] stations, where the AIS simultaneously receives on AIS 1 and AIS 2 in parallel.
+The normal default mode of operation should be two-channel receiving and four-channel transmitting, for shipborne [] stations, where the AIS simultaneously receives on AIS 1 and AIS 2 in parallel.

 Channel access is performed independently on each of the two parallel channels.